 Nevis and Cook Islands are both sovereign countries.
-As such, they each have their own set of rules and regulations governing LLCs that they hold above the laws of other countries – and rightfully so.
-Neither country will automatically enforce a judgement issued by a foreign court against a debtor-member.
+As such, they each have their own set of rules and regulations governing LLCs.
+They hold them above the laws of other countries – and rightfully so.
+Neither country will automatically enforce a judgment issued by a foreign court against a debtor-member.
 Nevis laws dictate that the creditor must mount a lawsuit against a debtor-member in a Nevis court.
-Nevis LLC regulations require creditors to pay the sum of $100,000 (EC) to a Nevis court before any action can be brought against a debtor-member of a Nevis LLC.
+Nevis LLC regulations required creditors to pay the sum of $100,000 (EC) to a Nevis court before any action can be brought against a debtor-member of a Nevis LLC.
 In 2018 the $100,000 limit was done away with.
 Now, Nevis courts can impose a higher bond amount if they see fit, or less for that matter.
-The Cook Island does not mandate a similar deposit, although a court may request for one to be made at the start of a trial.
+The Cook Island does not mandate a similar deposit.
+Although a court may request for one to be made at the start of a trial.

-Nevis LLC: Creditor must pay a $100,000 court deposit to initiate a lawsuit (for example, $100,000 or more).
+Nevis LLC: Creditor must pay a court deposit to initiate a lawsuit (for example, $100,000 or more).

 Cook Islands LLC: Deposit not mandated to initiate a lawsuit.

 Nevis and Cook Islands make it easy for members to transfer their existing LLC to or from almost any country in the world.
 In Cook Islands in particular, all it takes is a simple application process.
 So, it is quite easy to re-domicile a foreign LLC to the islands.
-The registered Cook Islands agent completes an application form with copies of the LLC’s certificate of formation and organizational documents and submits them to the Registrar.
-Upon acceptance, the LLC is recognized to be a valid and to have begun its existence on the islands from the date it was originally set up in the other jurisdiction.
+The Cook Islands registered agent completes an application form.
+Then we include copies of the LLC’s certificate of formation and organizational documents.
+Then we submit them to the Registrar.
+Upon acceptance, the LLC is recognized to be a valid.
+It will be established on the islands retroactively from the date it was originally set up in the other jurisdiction.
 Nevis has an equally simple LLC migration regulation in place.

 It is important to note that the wording of the Nevis and Cook Islands legislation regarding LLC migration is very specific when it talks about debts and obligations.
-An LLC takes with it all debts or obligations (including any judgement against it) wherever it goes.
-While the islands will dutifully protect any LLC that has been properly set up according to Nevis and Cook Islands laws, they will not willfully set aside an enforceable judgement already existing against the LLC at the time of its migration to the islands.
-So, if your company already has a judgment, form a new Nevis or Cook Islands LLC and transferring assets from that company into it may be a better solution.
+An LLC takes with it all debts or obligations (including any judgment against it) wherever it goes.
+As stated, the islands will dutifully protect any LLC that has been properly set up according to Nevis and Cook Islands laws.
+However, they will not set aside an already existing against the LLC at the time of its migration to the islands.
+So, if your company already has a judgment, form a new Nevis or Cook Islands LLC.
+Then transfer the assets from that company into the new one.
+That strategy offers a better solution.
 So form a new LLC if the existing company already has legal issues.